Tis' the season for future thinking and college applications.

 The Athlete.
 Most little leaguers dream of the big leagues--the pinnacle of achievement for athletes.
 In fact, we've known athletes who played through elementary and travel sports to high school athletics hoping to fulfill this dream.
 Some athletes indeed did move on to more competitive collegiate play.
 Others decided to hang up the cleats after their senior year.
 For young adults who desire to pursue sports after high school graduation, special attention to the new NCAA requirements is a must.
 Though an athlete may choose a college outside the NCAA, staying up-to-date is wise.
 Plans change, sometimes last minute and eligibility is dependent on completion of specific courses.
 Having had three athletes, we never wanted to short change a student-athlete.
 In fact, all three took different paths; none ended up playing collegiate sports.
 In addition to action on the field, we have known learners who read autobiogrpaphies and biographies of athletes they admire for high school credit.
 Possibilities include A Life Well-Played (Arnold Palmer), Through My Eyes (Tim Tebow), Out of the Blue (Orel Hershiser).
 One of our athletes enjoyed Between the Lines: Nine Principles to Live By and The Mental Game of Baseball.

 The Creative.
 Creatives see the world differently--in words, colors, graphics, texture, line, or shapes.
 These young adults think outside the box and craft from incredible minds.
 Hence, their paths through high school might include preparing a portfolio, building a client list, visiting studios and exhibitions, experimenting with media, shooting thirds for a photographer, writing copy for publication, working at a hobby shop, creating art for a gallery, volunteering time to create graphics for church media or publication, or selling stock photography.
 All of these experiences may become part of their high school course work, and the contacts them make along the journey may provide avenues for employment after graduation.
 The Creative may decide to attend an art or music school, open a studio, spend time with a master artisan, or start a business.
+Many of these experiences make great activities for elective credits.
 Post-secondary educational experience may or may not be part of the Creative's future.

 The Apprentice.
 Apprenticeships offer hands-on, experiential options to young adults who need to learn from masters or professionals in a field of interest.
 Though apprenticeships are not as popular as they were years ago, apprenticeships offer on-the-job training--and often some classroom instruction--for young adults interested in highly skilled work in healthcare professions, engineering, manufacturing, culinary arts, telecommunications, trades (welding, electrical, carpentry, plumbing), and service careers.
 The apprentice may train under a skilled craftsman, trained healthcare worker, or licensed professional to learn essential skills important to a particular job.
 Time devoted to apprenticing can vary to up to four years.
 Some apprenticeships may require certain math and science high school course work or required scores on HSPE (High School Proficiency Exams).